 Let’s say that you are highly excited to have your new and remarkable hardwood flooring already installed and you cannot wait a minute more, so you plan the fitting service first.
 The most important thing you have to keep in mind if you start such a project on your own is making sure that your new floor is the same height and thickness as your previous one.
 It will be awful to find an inch of a gap between the newly installed floorboards and the walls, for example.

-Now while an expansion gap is a necessity to be left along the installation process and between the walls and the floorboards to allow some space for the floor to expand when moisture and humidity hit it, the expansion gap is really small one that can be easily covered with the skirting boards next.
+Now while an expansion gap is a necessity to be left along the installation process and between the walls and the floorboards to allow some space for the floor to expand when moisture and humidity hit it, the expansion gap is a really small one that can be easily covered with the skirting boards next.
 We are talking about a bit more serious and larger gap that cannot be covered either camouflaged in any other way.
 Let us remind you that paint there will be most certainly a different colour or at least a few shades darker.

-Furthermore, once you start lifting your old flooring in order your new one to be installed, remember that if you decide to have your walls painted before laying the floor, you can cause some serious damaged on the freshly applied and dried coats of paint by removing all skirting and baseboards which are required for the wooden floor to be properly fitted.
-That's why our qualified fitters use high-quality masking tape to guarantee the wall protection in such projects.
+Furthermore, once you start lifting your old flooring in order for your new one to be installed, remember that if you decide to have your walls painted before laying the floor, you can cause some serious damaged to the freshly applied and dried coats of paint by removing all skirting and baseboards which are required for the wooden floor to be properly fitted.
+That's why our qualified fitters use high-quality masking tape to guarantee wall protection in such projects.

 Painting The Walls First